near/docs/docs/development/near-cli.md

 ```

 - You will then be shown a prompt `>` and can begin interacting with NEAR.
-- Try typing the folliowing into your prompt that converts NEAR (Ⓝ) into YoctoNEAR (10^-24):
+- Try typing the following into your prompt that converts NEAR (Ⓝ) into yoctoNEAR (10^-24):

 ```bash
 nearAPI.utils.format.parseNearAmount('1000')